The book's ripples continue to spread. Even today, ask any group of poly activists what originally got them going, and some are likely to mention

 They kinda have a point.
-It's dated, sexist, the characters are rather cartoonish — and although it works well as a fast-paced adventure story and brilliantly as a thought-provoking social satire, it's useless as a guide for real life, what with its complete reliance on magic psychic superpowers learned from Martians.
+It's dated, sexist, the characters are rather cartoonish — and although it works well as a fast-paced adventure story and brilliantly as a thought-provoking social satire, it's useless as a guide for real life, what with its characters' complete reliance on magic psychic superpowers learned from Martians.
 Life is too easy when you can make air cars full of raiding policemen vanish into the fourth dimension with a flick of the mind.

 was a surprise break from Heinlein's first 22 years of science fiction.
 Up to then he had written with a very commercial eye for the pulp and juvenile markets and showed practically no trace of what we would call the counterculture.
-[But see biographer William H. Patterson's remarks about how Heinlein tried to sneak liberal ideas about sex into his early stories, in the comments below.]

 — he had become an outspoken cold warrior, championing military values with a contempt for non-militarists that, to many, amounted to fascism.
 At a time when the FBI was digging into the lives of almost all science fiction writers for evidence of subversion (FBI director J. Edgar Hoover is reported to have called science fiction the most dangerous literature in America), Heinlein apparently got a free pass from the federal snoops.

 If so, the joke was on Hoover.
-Stranger

 became the most subversive science fiction book in America.
 It helped inspire a generation of straight, serious, all-American teenagers, such as me, to become free-love radicals, utopians, and visionaries.
 It became part of the Sixties' rush to unloose all kinds of revolutionary color onto beige America.
-Stranger

 remains the best known, best selling, and most influential of Heinlein's half century of work.